October 4 - 6, 2018

 Arame currently is a Senior Climate specialist at the World Bank, leading on adaptation and resilience work within the WB Climate Change Group

-Title: Saving the Adaptation Fund: On political capital and future implications for financing development, climate adaptation, and loss & damages
+Title: Saving the Adaptation Fund: On Political Capital and future implications for Financing Development, climate adaptation, and Loss & damages

 Presenter: Anna McGinn and Cindy Isenhour